Nikhil22/fan-fox/README.md

 <br>

 <h5>These are the 2 main improvements I can think of.
-If you can think of more (surely, there are more improvements to be made), don't hesitate to add em to this list & contribute your code:) </h5>
+If you can think of more (surely, there are more improvements to be made), don't hesitate to add 'em to this list & contribute your code :) </h5>

 <h2>How to use</h2>